SillyFreak/typst-alexandria/docs/manual.typ

 - Native bibliographies have `numbering: none` applied to its title, while Alexandrias' haven't. ```typc show bibliography: set heading(...)``` also won't work on them.
 - Citations that are shown as footnotes are not supported yet -- see #link("https://github.com/SillyFreak/typst-alexandria/issues/11")[issue \#11].

-The example on the next page demonstrates some of these.
 If you find additional limitations or other issues, please report them at https://github.com/SillyFreak/typst-alexandria/issues.

+The example on the next page demonstrates using separate bibliographies with independent numbering for different parts of a document:
+- @ex-native[Example] used the native bibliography
+- @ex-apa[Example] used Alexandria to show APA style references
+- @ex-ieee[Example] showed a numbered IEEE style.

 #pagebreak(weak: true)